Multiple Testing under High-dimensional Dynamic Factor Model: Simulation

 \subsection{Simulation Settings}

-The simulation studies utilize the Fung-Hsieh seven-factor model, as introduced in \cite{fung2001risk}.
+Consider the fund selection problem.
+We use the Fung--Hsieh seven-factor model, as introduced in \cite{fung2001risk}.
 Let

-where $\fX_t$ denote the $p$-dimensional monthly excess returns of the hedge funds, $\fF_t$ are the seven factors, $\fB \in \mathbb{R}^{p \times 7}$ are the factor loadings, and $\fme_t$ stand for the idiosyncratic errors.
-To align with our model setting, we treat the first three variables as observable factors.
+where $\fX_t$ denotes the $p$-dimensional monthly excess returns of hedge funds, $\fF_t$ denotes the seven factors, $\fB \in \mathbb{R}^{p \times 7}$ denotes the factor loadings, and $\fme_t$ is the idiosyncratic error.
+To align with our model setting, we treat the first three variables as observable factors, which encompass a subset of systematic risks, and the last four variables as latent factors, which represent unobservable systematic risks.